When establishing a new relationship with senior talent teams and hiring partners in law firms, it is not unusual to hear something like:

 However, the reality of how hiring processes unfold can sometimes look a little different.

 When several talent consultancies are working the same role simultaneously on a contingent basis, there is naturally a sense of urgency to engage candidates quickly.
-Most firms will begin by exploring similar channels: LinkedIn searches, existing networks and internal databases.
+Most consultsancies will begin by exploring similar channels: LinkedIn searches, existing networks and internal databases.

 This can often lead to the same individuals being contacted by multiple consultancies about the same opportunity, sometimes within a very short period of time.